seanc/katrina/README.md

 # katrina
 > Katrina keeps you company.

 Katrina is an ever-expanding slack bot of neat features.
-At the moment it has the current features.
+At the moment she has the current features.

 * `count` command.
 Use like `@katrina: count paragraphs of text here`
 * `math`  command.
 Use like `@katrina: math 1 + 2`
-* Katrina also is a chat bot, you can access it like so `@katrina: hello`
+* Katrina loves to chat too, you can talk to her like so `@katrina: hello`.
+If you are talking to Katrina in a DM, you don't have to include the mention.

 ## Installation
 ```shell